Guide to Storing Your Frozen Eggs

 • Future paperwork and additional logistical planning are required to coordinate the transfer of frozen eggs to fertility clinics if you choose to do IVF.
 These labs are for storage only and do not have procedural facilities for IVF.

-Tips for Saving Money on Frozen Egg Storage
+Tips for Saving Money on Storage

 • Look into financial assistance programs.
 For example, Reprotech offers Verna’s Purse, a financial assistance program through Reprotech which provides discounted long-term storage for patients who face financial hardship with eggs already in storage.
 Discounts offered include up to 70% off on annual storage for 3 years and reduced costs for specimen shipping from another facility to Reprotech, upon completion of the application.

 • Use your HSA/FSA card.
-Using pre-tax money with your HSA and FSA accounts can be used for annual storage fees.
+Pre-tax money with your HSA and FSA accounts can be used for annual storage fees.
 Depending on your personal tax situation, this can provide savings of up to ~35% since you are using money that does not have income taxes taken out of it.
 The exact percentage cash savings depends on your income tax bracket.

 • Ask for a multiple year discount.
 Some fertility clinics and labs will request lower annual costs if you pay for multiple years of storage up front in a package deal.